campbead/LoZscraper/room_that_kill_runs/WhichRoomsKillRuns_blog.md

 A few things you should know about speedrunning before we get started.
 The Legend of Zelda has different rooms (also called screens), that the player has to travel through to eventually win the game.
 The Legend of Zelda is open in that the player is free to choose different paths to accomplish this goal.
 In speedrunning however, predefined routes are used to beat the game is the shortest time possible.

-I scraped data for 4581 of Arcus's runs.
+Arcus mostly ran what he called the "Double Hundo" route, name for the two 100 rubie secret rooms you must visit on the route.
+He did a lot of runs (9472) in this push but I only was able to dowload vides for the last 4581 of Arcus's runs.
 Let's take a look at the rooms where those runs ended.

 INSERT FIGURE OF TIMES ENTERED VS ROOM